Two-path interference of single-particle pulses measured by the Unruh-DeWitt-type quantum detector: Abstract

 \section{Abstract}

 We study the two-path interference of single-particle pulses measured by the Unruh-DeWitt-type quantum detector, which itself is a quantum state as well as the incoming pulse, and of which the interaction with the pulse is described by unitary quantum evolution instead of a nonunitary collapsing process.
-Provided that the quantum detector remains coherent in time long enough, the detection probability still manifests the two-path interference pattern even if the length difference between the two paths considerably exceeds the coherence length of the single-particle pulse, contrary to the result measured by a classical detector.
-Furthermore, it is formally shown that an ensemble of identical quantum detectors collectively behaves as a classical detector, if coherence in time of each individual quantum detector becomes sufficiently short.
-In the language of Schr\"{o}dinger's cat, we have, for the first time, found a new thought experiment where, upon the final measurement by an external observer, the outcome in the presence of a ``classical cat'' (i.e.\ a classical detector) is qualitatively different from that in the presence of a ``quantum cat'' (i.e.\ a quantum detector).
-This strongly supports the interpretation of quantum collapse in \emph{objective-collapse theories} and runs counter to the \emph{von Neumann-Wigner interpretation}.
+Provided that the quantum detector remains coherent in time long enough, the detection probability still manifests the two-path interference pattern even if the length difference between the two paths considerably exceeds the coherence length of the single-particle pulse, contrary to the result measured by an ordinary classical detector.
+Furthermore, it is formally shown that an ensemble of identical Unruh-DeWitt-type quantum detectors collectively behaves as an ordinary classical detector, if coherence in time of each individual quantum detector becomes sufficiently short.
+Our study provides a concrete yet manageable theoretical model to investigate the two-path interference measured by a quantum detector and facilitates a quantitative analysis of the difference between classical and quantum detectors.
+The analysis affirms the main idea of decoherence theory: quantum behavior is lost as a result of quantum decoherence.